rrobbes/GithubTracker/README.md

 * [PyGithub] - Python library implementing the GitHub API v3

-The project itself is open sourse with a [public repository][tracker] on GitHub.
+The project itself is open source with a [public repository][tracker] on GitHub.

 ### Run